 As suggested by search engine marketing expert Benedict Evans, curation could end up as a bad thing for consumers and brand themselves the moment curators fail to utilize the methodology properly.

 “This is not a problem of search or availability, but a problem of too much availability.
-Of course the internet magnifies this a thousand-fold.
+Of course, the internet magnifies this a thousand-fold.
 Paradoxically, the internet makes it possible to get anything you’ve ever heard of but also makes it definitively impossible to have heard of everything.
 It allows anyone to be heard, but how do people hear of you?” he said.

 The link between curation and IoT

-Kim Mi-yun, digital design professor at Seoul Digital University, predicted this trend.
+Kim Mi-yun, a digital design professor at Seoul Digital University, predicted this trend.
 She said curation would soon be highly important the moment IoT becomes a staple need in commerce.
 That is eventually the time when technologies have obscured the “traditional barriers that divided space, industrial and architectural design.”

 “The living environment needs future designs that aim to support all home products and services with a unified digital language as well as to resolve social issues,” Kim told the Korean Times.